 Every player also has a thick card token with a photograph of their character and symbol (Rebel, Empire and Bounty Hunter) as well as the character's name.
 These are well made, double-sided with great artwork.

-In this version of the famous game you have six dice for battles, three red, three green, all of-which are translucent and feel a good weight.
-The player's scoreboard mimics the artwork of the tiles, helping continue the theme and giving you a fun looking well designed score board.
+In this version of the famous game, you have six dice for battles, three red and three green, all of which are translucent and have a good weight.
+The player's scoreboard mimics the artwork of the tiles, helping continue the theme, giving you a fun looking and well-designed scoreboard.

-Star Wars Carcassonne starts the same was as the original, you will have the starting tile in the middle of the table and the first player will choose one tile from one of the stacks, then place it so that it continues the scene, trade route to trade route, asteroid belt to asteroid belt and open space to open space.
+Star Wars Carcassonne starts the same way as the original.
+You will have the starting tile in the middle of the table and the first player places a tile to continue the scene.
+Trade route to trade route, asteroid belt to asteroid belt, and open space to open space.

-Here is where it gets more interesting, if another player ends up either on the same planet as another player or merges routes in to one, the two players will have to battle for the points.
+Here is where it gets more interesting.
+If two players end up either on the same planet or merge routes two into one, they will have to battle for the points.
 You do this by gaining one dice per each of your small meeples in the battle.
-You will receive two dice if you have used your larger meeple, then you will receive an additional dice if there is a matching faction symbol but with a max of three dice each.
+You will receive two dice if you have used your larger meeple, and an additional dice if there is a matching faction symbol - but with a max of three dice each.

-Everyone in the battle will roll all their dice, pick their highest roll then discard the other dice.
+Everyone in the battle will roll all their dice, pick their highest roll and discard the other dice.
 The player with the highest roll wins and will receive all the points.
-If there is a tie each player that ties will receive one point each before re-rolling until there is one winner.
+If there is a tie, each player that ties will receive one point each before re-rolling until there is one winner.

 Final Thoughts on Star Wars Carcassonne

-I really like this game, it still has all the essence of Carcassonne with the added fun of the new theme.
-I also think the dueling aspect is a fun mechanism, which just makes it stand out from the original - Although you can go through an entire game without dueling.
+I really like Star Wars Carcassonne.
+It still has all the essence of Carcassonne with the added fun of the new theme.
+I also think the duelling aspect is a fun mechanism, which just makes it stand out from the original - Although, you can go through an entire game without duelling.

-All the components are of a high quality, even the box pops out with Darth Vader and Luke Skywalker having a lightsaber battle underneath the words Carcassonne.
-Even though the box says from seven up, this game was easily picked up by my five-year-old so it’s a great game for young families as well as grown ups.
+All the components are of high quality, even the box pops out - with Darth Vader and Luke Skywalker having a lightsaber battle underneath the words Carcassonne.
+Even though the box says from seven up, this game was easily picked up by my five-year-old, so it’s a great game for young families as well as grown-ups.